fivetran/dbt_google_play/README.md

 ## Step 1: Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran google_play connector syncing data into your destination.
+- At least one Fivetran Google Play connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 ## Step 2: Install the package
-Include the following google_play_source package version in your `packages.yml` file:
+Include the following Google Play package version in your `packages.yml` file:
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages: